Corporate Strategic Plan

 - Pickering enhances access and transparency to Council meetings through the launch of eScribe and a new live streaming service with optional closed captioning.

-- Pickering Council endorses the Digital Readiness Assessment and Strategy(External link), outlining an investment and implementation framework to leverage digital technology to improve operational efficiency and service delivery.
+- Pickering Council endorses the Digital Readiness Assessment and Strategy, outlining an investment and implementation framework to leverage digital technology to improve operational efficiency and service delivery.

 Strategic Focus: Promote civic education and pride